abstractmath.org

 Write zero cleverly.

-I suspect that most people reading this would not have had the problem with that I just described.
+I suspect that most people reading this would not have had the problem with $3{{x}^{2}}-7$ that I have just described.
 But before you get all insulted, remember:

-The thing about really easy examples is that they give you the point
+The thing about really easy examples is that

-without getting you lost in some complicated stuff you don’t understand very well.
+in some complicated stuff you don’t understand very well.

 A fiendisher problem

-Even college students may have trouble with the following problem (I know because I have tried it on them): What are the solutions of the equation ?
-The answer
+Even college students may have trouble with the following problem (I know because I have tried it on them):

-is wrong: the correct answer is
+is wrong.
+The correct answer is

 When you remember a pattern with particular letters in it

-and an example has some of the same letters in it, BE CAREFUL!
+and an example has some of the same letters in it,

 Some bothersome types of pattern recognition